-As the incoming COP26 Presidents, the UK has launched the Forest, Agriculture and Commodity Trade (FACT) Dialogue with Indonesia as co-chairs.
+As COP26 Presidents, the UK launched the Forest, Agriculture and Commodity Trade (FACT) Dialogue with Indonesia as co-chairs.

 This government-to-government dialogue is bringing together the largest producers and consumers of internationally traded agricultural commodities (such as palm oil, soya, cocoa, beef and timber) in order to protect forests and other ecosystems while promoting trade and development.